Aryaa6603/Aryaa6603/README.md

 <div align="center">
   <img src="https://media.giphy.com/media/InG7YDwadoTQY/giphy.gif" width="600" height="300"/>
 </div>

+- :telescope: I work as an ML & AI Engineer, solving complex challenges and enhancing technology accessibility for diverse users, aiming for meaningful impact.
+- 🔭 I’m currently working on autonomous robots, specifically in the perception and vision field.
+- 🌱 I’m currently learning Competitive coding and Reinforcement Learning
+- 👯 I’m looking to collaborate on projects that deal with real-world problems.

 <!--
 **Aryaa6603/Aryaa6603** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.